This post is also available in: Spanish

-- Attend a baptism class (parents and godparents all need to attend)
+- Attend a baptism class: all parents and godparents need to attend!

-- we offer Baptism classes every first (English) and third (Spanish) Wednesday of the month at 7:30 p.m. in Hannan Hall (4329 Sano Street).
-Call the parish office to register.
+- We offer Baptism classes every first (English) and third (Spanish) Tuesday of the month at 7:30 p.m. at the Parish Office Conference Room (4329 Sano Street).
+Call or visit the parish office to register.

-- Submit sponsorship letters for both godparents from their home parishes, inquiring that they:
+- Submit sponsorship letters for both godparents from their home parishes, confirming that they:

 - are at least 16 years old

 - are Catholics who have been baptized, confirmed, and received the Eucharist